 In 2016 we turned the show into a game, and we played ‘Ware wolves’ with the audience and the public.
 This time we asked Steven Beersmans to be the game master, and the orchestra was the scene of the crime – a village full of decent civilians, at night attacked, from within, by the ware wolves amongst them.

-This years project is inspired by the modernists, and will tell an abstract story of shapes and colours, and their interaction with each other.
+The 2017 project was inspired by the modernists, and will tell an abstract story of shapes and colours, and their interaction with each other.
 ‘It is redyellowblue and sounds like whoohoo’ will be played in the main Flemish concert halls: de Singel in Antwerp, Concertgebouw Brugge and De Bijloke, Gent.

 Apart from traditional Symphonic Orchestra’s in 2017 I also collaborated with the Logos Robot Orchestra, directing Erik Satie’s Parade for the Robot’s and logos collaborators: Emilie de Vlam, Moniek Darge and Robot creator and inventor Godfried Willem Raes – the musical arrangement was made by Xavier Verhelst.

 In 2018 a collaboration with BOZAR started on an interactive family project based on Gezi park by Fazil Say – working together with partner in crime, Mirjam de Wit and Jeugd en Muziek Brussel.